 Understanding the differences between a business and its competitors is central to finding gaps in the market that can be filled.
 So, when you are looking at your competitors consider the following:

-After you figure out where you competition is, you might want to then understand where your business currently stands.
-When you understand this, you can properly compete for your market share!
+After you figure out where your competition is, you might want to then understand where your business currently stands.
+When you understand this, you can properly compete for your market share.
 You cannot grow without a starting point, so define where you are with the same competition analysis questions we discussed earlier.

-Make sure your marketing efforts and messaging is always reflecting your mission and positioning statement!
+Make sure your marketing efforts and messaging are always reflecting your mission and positioning statement.

 Advertisements are usually the first and most impactful places businesses position themselves.

-- Comparison Statements (We are different from St. Ives or other over the counter scrubs, different technology)
+- Comparison statements: We are different from St. Ives or other over the counter scrubs, we use different technology

-- Quick Usage ( Text Us at 1888ACNE to get 10% off and manage your account online, mobile friendly)
+- Quick usage: Text us at 1888ACNE to get 10% off, manage your mobile-friendly account online

 Test Your Market Positioning

-Based on the findings of these tests, you can solidify your positioning in marketing and transform your marketing efforts!
-When you have a strong internal message, it can become the blueprint for the development of all creative.
+Based on the findings of these tests, you can solidify your positioning in marketing and transform your marketing efforts.
+When you have a strong internal message, it can become the blueprint for the development of all that’s creative.